designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 * The [orange tick](https://static.designmynight.com/uploads/2017/11/not-pushed-to-till-optimised.png) will mean different things depending on how you've set the integration up:

 If you have set up to push bookings ASAP and the tick is orange, this means that the payment has not correctly pushed to your tills.
 Please see our troubleshooting steps below.

-If you have set up to push bookings on the day of the booking, the orange tick means the payment is yet to push (and will push on the day of the booking).

 ## How to push bookings that were on Collins before the IBS integration
 If the integration is set up to push bookings ASAP, Collins will attempt to push bookings to your tills every time a user add/edits/deletes a Payment for the booking in Collins and saves.